SimonWinder/Emotion/README.md

 # Facial Emotion Classification

+Note: This code doesn't work correctly at the moment.

 A deep learning system for classifying facial expressions into four emotion categories (happy, neutral, sad, surprise) using Convolutional Neural Networks (CNN) built with PyTorch.

 ## Overview